httpsgithu/Miner/Cryptonight.md

    > Test 1: Simply encrypt the third block.
-Test against the first 128 bytes of scratchpad.
+Test against the first 128 bytes of scratchpad. -- fail.